kayceecodes/property-listings/README.md

 ## Material-ui & Next.js
     https://itnext.io/next-js-with-material-ui-7a7f6485f671
     1.)
 Replace Document or add Document
     2.)
-Use a function that removes serverside rendered CSS
+Use a function that removes serverside rendered CSS# property-listings